22

 Here’s a very short example with English translations.

 Of course, you don’t have to use those set phrases, especially not with friends, but most people do, out of lack of time.
-It’s easier to print 500 postcards with the same set phrase, right? .gif)
+It’s easier to print 500 postcards with the same set phrase, right?

 Feature 4: Lottery

-And that’s why I’m NOT late posting about it now!
 Usually they publish the winning numbers in mid-late January.

 Here are some of the prizes you can win and also the winning numbers.

 I haven’t won anything in the past few years.
+Have you ever?

 Feature 5: Restrictions

-If somebody in their family died, Japanese are not supposed to send New Year Cards.
+If somebody in their family died, Japanese are not supposed to send new year cards.

-Instead they send out normal postcards early on, called “mourning postcards” (喪中葉書 – mochū hagaki), in order to let everybody know they won’t accept or send New Year Cards expressing their respect for the deceased.
+Instead they send out normal postcards early on, called “mourning postcards” (喪中葉書 – mochū hagaki), in order to let everybody know they won’t accept or send new year cards expressing their respect for the deceased.

 You can imagine that the post offices get super busy during the end of December.

-The Japanese New Year Cards can be bought in stationery shops and post offices are so-called “prepaid postcards”.
+The Japanese New Year Cards which can be bought in stationery shops and post offices are so-called “prepaid postcards“.
 That means, as long as they’re sent within the country they don’t need a stamp!

 Very interesting!